adodin/QuDiPy/README.md

 Date: Friday, September 14, 2018

-A package for the propagation of quantum state-space distributions
+A package for the propagation of quantum state-space distributions.